conduits-link/frontend/docs/api/internal.md

 ## `/credits` : `POST`

 Opens a Stripe payment window to be completed by the user.
 If successful, adds the given number of credits to the authenticated user's account.
+One credit is 1¢ in USD.

 ### Request